lfex/moneta/docs/user-guide/source/includes/_structure.md

 ...
 ```

-If you would like to check up on the tables created above, you can use the
-``table_info`` function to pull out certain data.
-For instance, here's how
-you find what backend type is being used for any given table:
+> Here's how you find what backend type is being used for any given table:

 ```cl
 > (mnt:table-info 'employee 'type)